-The Upper Coastal Plain Council of Governments in conjunction with the US Economic Development Administration is assisting our region with Hurricanes Mathew and disaster recovery coordination.
+The Upper Coastal Plain Council of Governments in conjunction with the US Economic Development Administration is assisting our region with Hurricanes Matthew and disaster recovery coordination.

 Disaster Relief Fund:

 Upper Coastal Plain COG Provides the following information for disaster assistance:

 Disaster Response Resources or Dial 211 or 888-892-1162, or text Florence to 898211

 Want to HELP?

 Are you a NURSE willing to help with the recovery?